erlerobot/erle_gitbook/en/beaglepilot/attitude_heading_reference_system.md

 - *what does a gyroscope measure*
 - *making sense of the sensor's values*: how to convert analog-to-digital (ADC) readings that you get from these sensor to physical units (those would be g for accelerometer, deg/s for gyroscope)
 - *implementing a simple AHRS*: how to combine accelerometer and gyroscope readings in order to obtain accurate information about the inclination of your device relative to the ground plane (implementing an AHRS out of the IMU readings)
-- *how this is implemented in BeaglePilot*: discussed in a subsection

 ### Accelerometers